Anyone that knows me, knows that I am not meant to be a suburban dweller.

 Each of the lots has a pond and a couple of streams.
 Plus there is electricity run across the front of both of them.
 I have to say, Mr. Man and I were extremely excited about what these two properties had to offer.
 Ed also took us to the boat landing and to the dedicated lake access site.

 The lake access was beyond what we had hoped for, it is a quiet cove tucked neatly away from the big lake!
-The path leading to it was well maintained and quiet lovely!
+The path leading to it was well maintained and quite lovely!
 I was already imagining myself fishing from the shore!
 While we headed back to the vehicles, we were discussing the properties in earnest.

 At this time, we were still only considering one of the lots.
 But the longer we sat there talking it became crystal clear to us, that if we bought anything, we should buy both lots.